Making it Count - Transportation Impact Fees + Extending the Moratorium

 1. I am asking you to extend the current moratorium on major development in the Latah Valley until comprehensive planning can be undertaken and funding sources identified for needed infrastructure.

+2. Road infrastructure in Latah Valley is unable to safely handle the current traffic loads; increasing car and truck traffic that will come with increased housing and commercial development will only increase congestion, accidents, and the potential for serious injury or death.
 3. The Latah Valley currently has inadequate to zero community services needed to be a functional and intact region of the city.
 Deficiencies range from public transportation, fire response, police response, library services, schools, and a community center.
 Adding more commercial and housing development will only amplify those inadequacies and disparity in this part of the city.
 I am asking you to extend the current moratorium on major development in the Latah Valley until comprehensive planning can be undertaken and funding sources identified for needed infrastructure.
+4. Agricultural land and wildlife corridors in Latah Valley will be directly affected and undermined by adding more development.
+Citizens of the Latah Valley have a strong interest in wanting to protect farmland and wildlife habitat from unwarranted development.
+I am asking you to extend the moratorium on major development in the Latah Valley until comprehensive planning can be undertaken and funding sources identified for needed infrastructure.

-TEMPLATE LETTER FOR MORATORIUM EXTENSION
+TEMPLATE LETTER FOR MORATORIUM EXTENSION Dear [city council member; mayor]

 I am contacting you today to call to extend the current moratorium on major development in the Latah Valley (Grandview/Thorpe, Latah/Hangman, Eagle Ridge).
 Due to an acknowledged lack of planning and monitoring by the city the last 20+ years, any level of major development cannot be adequately, responsibly, or safely absorbed by this part of the city until comprehensive planning is complete.
 Increasing traffic impact fees are important but still insufficient.
 Latah Valley requires dedicated city funding and action now for needed infrastructure.